pixelsoup42/cardano_account_pandas_dumper/README.md

 Donations and NFT purchases are both really appreciated, the advantage of an NFT purchase is that there is a nonzero probability of financial upside.

+If you think this tool can be useful to others, please retweet [the announcement] (https://twitter.com/PixelSoup42/status/1697305462721396957)

 ## Comparison with [cardano-accointing-exporter](https://github.com/pabstma/cardano-accointing-exporter)

 After finishing this tool, I was made aware that another comparable project existed: [cardano-accointing-exporter](https://github.com/pabstma/cardano-accointing-exporter)